💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 Since launching in 2018, Rebuild-connected work has begun at 61 sites, according to the city’s most recent report.
 Among them, eight new playgrounds have been or are being constructed, and four new rec center roofs have been installed.

 What else is coming?
-Here’s five reasons you might see Rebuild pick up the pace going forward.
+Here are five things to know about Rebuild going forward.

 1) Instead of ‘interim’ director, Strong is now executive director